aws-samples/aws-batch-comp-infrastructure-sample/README.md

 PROJECT\_NAME must be the same name that you used earlier for the build-solver-pipeline script.

+NOTE: This script will create infrastructure for the Cloud track of the competition, using m4.4xlarge EC2 instances For the parallel track you should run the following command to run m4.16xlarge, and you should use the following command:

+     ./build-job-queue.sh PROFILE REGION PROJECT\_NAME m4.16xlarge

 Once again, monitor the creation of resources from the script by navigating to the CloudFormation console.

 ## Running the Solver